theCodedMike/learning-rust/design-patterns/dive-into-design-patterns/examples/6_catalog_of_design_patterns/1_creational_design_patterns/2_abstract_factory/Abstract Factory.md

 ### :notes: Pros and Cons
-:heavy_check_mark: You can be sure that the products you’re getting from a factory are compatible with each other.
+:heavy_check_mark: You can be sure that the products you're getting from a factory are compatible with each other.
 :heavy_check_mark: You avoid tight coupling between concrete products and client code.
 :heavy_check_mark: *Single Responsibility Principle*.
 You can extract the product creation code into one place, making the code easier to support.